 To TGbf editor: Please modify the text from P66L41 to P66L48 as follows.

-CSI Size= 1.5×NTX×NRX+ NTX×NRX×Nb×Nsc4+2×NRX (9-5f)
+CSI Size= 1.5×NTX×NRX+2×NTX×NRX×Nsc+2×NRX (9-5f)

 NOTE—The size of the measured CSI increases with the number of transmit chains, the number of receive chains, the

 bandwidth, and the smaller subcarrier grouping size.
-The smallest Sensing Measurement Report field is 44 octets, and the largest Sensing Measurement Report field is 64624 octets.
+The smallest Sensing Measurement Report field is 44 octets, which is calculated with NTX=1, NRX=1, and NSC=20 for 20MHz bandwidth and Ng=16.
+And the largest Sensing Measurement Report field is 64624 octets, which is calculated with NTX=8, NRX=8, and NSC=504 for 320MHz bandwidth unpunctured and Ng=8.

 SP: